 PMBOK is only a guidelines document and not the 100% study resource convering all of the PMP exam syllabus.
 PMI recognizes this fact clearly.

 But, but but.. if you are taking CAPM exam, then PMBOK would be your 100% study source.

 Yes.
 This means you need to research and pick one or two other study resources, apart from PMBOK of course, to cover entire PMP syllabus.

 Alright.
 When will you get to see the new PMBOK guide?

-If you are a PMI member you will even get the soft copy for free.
+If you are a PMI member you can get the soft copy for free.
 If not, you can get your copy from here.

 The EXACT date is not announced at the time of writing this article, it can be any day between Jan-1 to March-31, 2018.

 For now, for your planning, just consider the date to be Jan 1, 2018.